Calophoma clematidina: Disease development

 Many publications report Calophoma clematidina to be a wound pathogen.
 However, although wounding may aid infection, scientific trials have shown that, in susceptible Clematis varieties, the fungus can cause extensive leaf spotting and wilt without any previous damage to plant tissues.

 When spores of Calophoma clematidina land on a leaf of a susceptible plant under the right environmental conditions (moisture, temperature 15 to 25 C), they will germinate within 6 hours and infect leaf tissues directly or via leaf hairs (but never via stomata).
 Initial symptoms are small brown lesions which then rapidly spread, eventually killing the whole leaf.
-Unless the plant abcises the leaf in reaction to the infection, the fungus will spread via the leaf stalk to the node of the stem.
+Unless the plant abscises the leaf in reaction to the infection, the fungus will spread via the leaf stalk to the node of the stem.

 Infection may also occur directly into the stem.
 This is particularly common at or below soil level where the right amounts of moisture are more likely to persist.
 Once in the stem, Calophoma clematidina destroys the internal tissues causing a distinctive, localised black discolouration.
 Such stem infections can be hugely destructive as they block the plant's vascular system and will lead to the wilting and death of all plant mass above the site of entry, no matter how substantial.

 Relatively recently, it was discovered that Calophoma clematidina can also infect the roots of Clematis and be a cause of black root rot.
 In practice, this has been found to be a particular issue in containerised plants.